 Some questions you may ask to help you make an informed decision:

 - What parts of my brain are currently affected by my tumor and what areas are at risk if my tumor continues to grow?

-- What clinical trials will no longer be available to me once my craniotomy is performed? (go to trials.braintumor.org to search for yourself)
+- What clinical trials will no longer be available to me once my craniotomy is performed? (go to our Clinical Trial Finder page for information)